T20X/notes/C++Expressions.md

 It is implementation-defined whether the lifetime of a parameter ends when the function in which it is defined returns or at the end of the enclosing full-expression.
 The initialization and destruction of each parameter occurs within the context of the calling function

 function parameters are really expressions

+A function call results in the initialization of the parameters from the corresponding arguments ([expr.call]/7),

 # Refenrece